tsgates/arch-wiki-markdown/wiki/Solid_State_Drives.md

 eliminates the need by the system to make writes to the file system for files which are simply being read.
 Since writes can be somewhat expensive as mentioned in previous section, this can result in measurable performance gains.

-Note that the write time information to a file will continue to be updated anytime the file is written to with this option enabled.
+Note:The write time information to a file will continue to be updated anytime the file is written to with this option enabled.

     /dev/sda1  /       ext4   defaults,noatime   0  1
     /dev/sda2  /home   ext4   defaults,noatime   0  2